Suchada-pae/my-first-project/README.md

     - The Home page provides a short story for The Script.
     - The Music page provides the most 10 popular songs of The Script from the first album til now.
-    - The Event page provides the schedule of The Script concerts tour which let users accessing the official website for purchasing tickets.
+    - The Event page provides the schedule of The Script concerts tour, which let users accessing the official website for purchasing tickets.
     - The About page provides the biography of each The Script member.
     - The Contact page provides an email for leaving a comment.

     As mentioned earlier, this is not an official website of The Script.
     Therefore, some pages on this website hold external resources which could be changed at any time.

 # Built with